tekkyboy/image_space_import_images_fix/README.md

 Preinstallation Requirements:
 ============
-If running MacOS/Linux, have coreutils installed.
+If running MacOS/Linux, coreutils needs to be installed for import_images.sh to run.
 This can be done with the following command:

 `brew install coreutils`